 On October 2 & 3, 2019, the annual conference of Canadian Symposium for Parental Alienation Syndrome will be held in New York City.
 The Stern Auditorium of Mount Sinai Medical School will serve as the venue for this event.
 This year, the organizers will expect approximately 600 people to attend the conference.
-Free samples of CBD will be handed out at the conference too thanks to our friends at Elixinol.
 Anyone is welcome to join the event.
 If you’re interested to take part in this symposium, simply use the link for registration.

 Entitled “Parental Alienation Syndrome: Past, Present, and Future”, this conference will greatly contribute to the historical landmarks of mental health.
 Recently, the American Psychiatric Association is taking the subject of Parental Alienation Disorder or P.A.D. into account.